i8degrees/json_spirit/README.md

     > What a difference it makes in built library file sizes!

 * Add install_name_dir CMake property to build library so we do not have to manually "fix" it with install_name_tool when bundling it with third-party software; this only affects the build if you are building within the OS X environment.
+* Add OSX Framework bundle support; this option is only available within the OS X environment.

 * CMake option for OSX Universal Libraries.
 By default, this feature is disabled.
 This option is only available within the OS X environment.
 * Add soname version property to target library